carlosgutierrezch/Langchain-Whatsapp-Chatbot/README.md

 # Build AI WhatsApp Bots with Pure Python

 This guide will walk you through the process of creating a WhatsApp bot using the Meta (formerly Facebook) Cloud API with pure Python, and Flask particular.
 We'll also integrate webhook events to receive messages in real-time and use OpenAI to generate AI responses.
-For more information on the structure of the Flask application, you can refer to [this documentation](https://github.com/daveebbelaar/python-whatsapp-bot/tree/main/app).
+For more information on the structure of the Flask application.

 ## Prerequisites